arkency/posts/posts/2014-11-09-dont-forget-about-eager-load-when-extending-autoload.md

 In production **to make things faster Rails is using a slightly different strategy**.
 Before running our app it is requiring `*.rb` files to load as much of our code as possible.
-This way, when the app starts running and serving requests it doesn't spend time looking where are classes are on the file system based on the convention but can server the request immediately.
+This way, when the app starts running and serving requests it doesn't spend time looking where classes are on the file system based on the convention but can server the request immediately.

 There is also one more reason.
-When the webserver (unciron, passenger, whatever) is using forking model to spawn workers it can leverage [Copy-On-Write](http://en.wikipedia.org/wiki/Copy-on-write) technique for memory managment.
+When the webserver (unicorn, passenger, whatever) is using forking model to spawn workers it can leverage [Copy-On-Write](http://en.wikipedia.org/wiki/Copy-on-write) technique for memory managment.
 Master has all the code loaded, workers are created by forking master. **Workers share some of the memory with master** as long as it is not changed.
 It means that workers don't take as much memory as they would be but a lower